blocklistproject/Lists/README.md

 ## Versions:

-We have recently created an alternative version (alt-version) of our lists.
+We have recently created an alternative versions of our lists.

 ### Original Version: